object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 are to be used frequently or in the middle of formulae: you probably don't really want to write :func:`math.sin` in every trig formula you ever write.
 One alternative is to rename the module on import.
-This is achieved using the keyword `as` in an import statement.
+This is achieved using the keyword :keyword:`as <import>` in an import statement.
 For example, it is usual to import the numerical Python module :mod:`numpy` in the following way: